 - What to look for in a good accountant

 So what are some reasons you should switch accountants?
-Well, there are 6 reasons that I could think of as to why you’d want to leave your accountant:
+Well, there are several reasons that I could think of as to why you’d want to leave your accountant:

 If your accountant is avoiding phone calls with you or is late in responding to your emails, it may be time to look for someone more attentive to your needs.
-When an accountant is slow to respond, they’re either overloaded with work beyond their capacity or that they’re not giving you the attention you’re paying to receive from them.
+When an accountant is slow to respond, they’re either overloaded with work or they’re not giving you the proper attention.

 According to a 2014 study done by The Sleeter Group, 72% of business owners left their accountant or CPA because they weren’t offering them sound business strategies.
 Instead of just helping you complete a tax return, a good accountant should provide solutions to help you overcome financial obstacles or properly react to tax updates.
 It’s important to remember that the real value of a CPA lies in extrapolating historical trends to assess future opportunities.

-While many businesses prefer to stick with long-time accountants, changes in your business’ management or structure can mean it’s time to change accountants.
+Many businesses prefer to stick with long-time accountants, but changes in your business’ management or structure can also mean it’s time to change accountants.
 As your business grows, your accountant must continue to provide updates and advice that help you maintain and improve your company’s financial health.
 This goes back to picking an accountant with experience in your particular industry.